This guide will help you quickly evaluate Gravity by packaging, and installing a sample Kubernetes application.

 If you don't have TLS setup you might see this error message.
 Click Advanced -> Proceed

 The browser-based installer will ask for the following:

 - Name of your Cluster.
 We recommend FQDN-like names like

 - The network interface to use.
 This must be the interface which Kubernetes nodes will use to talk to each other.

-- The "flavor" of the Cluster, i.e. 1, 2 or 3 nodes.
+- The "flavor" of the Cluster, i.e. small (1 node), medium (2 nodes) or large (5 nodes).
 The installer will provide a CLI command to copy to and execute on each node.

 - Once all nodes report into the Cluster, the installer will proceed setting up Kubernetes.

 The final step is to select the user name and password for the administrator.
 You will be able to change it later (or configure the SSO).
-Once you are logged in, you will be placed in Gravity's Control Panel UI where you will find the HTTP end point of Mattermost.
+Once you are logged in, you will be placed in Gravity's Control Panel UI.
+Wordpress will be available at the NodePort of 30080.